MLcoderss/ML-project/README.md

   * Torch from https://github.com/torch/torch7/wiki/Cheatsheet
   * Lua from http://tylerneylon.com/a/learn-lua/
   * Machine learning In Torch from [rnduja blog]

-## **Description of the Project**
-We here will describe how our code works.
-Our main code can be found [here](https://github.com/MLcoderss/ML-project/blob/master/core_function.lua).
-Our data set has been imported from :- http://pages.swcp.com/stocks/
+### Description

-In total we have three main file:
+In total we have five main files:
   * [core_function.lua]
   * [stock_function.lua]
   * [Dataset.txt] which contains 20,232 different stocks
+  * [final_output.lua]
+  * [graph_output.lua]

    ##### Dataset description
    The Dataset has been cropped from other [data repository] (which contains more than one lakh stocks of one year).
-Our dataset just contains 20,232 stocks of which 10,232 has been used as trainingset and remaining as validationset.We have ignored dates and tickers as they are useless for us to calculate our desired output.
+Our dataset just contains 20,232 stocks of which 10,232 has been used as trainingset and remaining as validationset.
+We have ignored dates and tickers as they are not useful for us to calculate our desired output.
 One can see how we have done it in [stock_function.lua].
    ```sh
    fullset = database("Dataset.txt")	.
 trainset = {